critmcdonald/utdatavix/readme.md

 * Changed the masthead div to use my image. changed height to 340.
 * Extended top div to 300
 * added left margin to blogname
+* changed color of head and added shadow